Deruago/DLDL/README.md

 DLDL is a front-end of Deamer CC.
 It contains specialized DSL's to generate Deamer CC code.
 The outputted code can be compiled using Deamer CC to create a compiler generator.

-When ran this compiler generator, generates the defined language in DLDL.
+When ran this compiler generator generates the language, which was defined using DLDL.

 ## Installing DLDL for Linux

+As DLDL uses Deamer, it is recommended to also install Deamer Project: https://github.com/Deruago/theDeamerProject.

 **Getting the source code**